 With a boom in the financial sector accompanied by a rising dissatisfaction in the customers, the bots are a boon for this industry.
 As the users of financial services increase, so do their queries and questions and there are just not enough people and bank employees to cater to this.
 Therefore, bots are the perfect answer.
 Customers call the banks for a number of reasons and when the necessary information is keyed into the software of the chatbots, then what emerges are quick answers and resolutions for the client and happy clients and customers for the banks and financial institutions.

-Another benefit that bots bring about are how they prevent frauds and fraudulent practices.
+Another benefit that bots bring about is how they prevent fraud and fraudulent practices.
 The clients are unhappy and the banks experience negative publicity.
 Bots help to monitor the actions taken in terms of financial services like swiping a card, withdrawal of money, payments, etc. which help keep the customers informed about the activities in their bank accounts.
 This helps in catching frauds and preventing malpractices,

 This helps in staff planning and troubleshooting.